ercodex/Predicting-New-Medicines-with-Random-Forest-Classifier/README.md

 - Realized I need to start training myself in **Deep Learning**.
 - Built connections with instructors by showcasing my efforts.
 - Most importantly, I had fun and grew as a Computer Engineering student.

+**There is a picture about what the name of training data looked like at the end.
+It's pretty funny!
+Check it out.**